paddyroddy/python-template/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for `example`, **including completely new features and minor improvements to existing** **functionality**.
+This section guides you through submitting an enhancement suggestion for `Example`, **including completely new features and minor improvements to existing** **functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.